MY STORY

 And I did just that, by asking for help from fellow entrepreneurs and researching how best to break and replace the negative habits that had taken me to that dark place.
 I overhauled my diet, began intense outdoor exercise, and started focusing on the most important aspects of the business that would increase the likelihood of selling at the highest price.

 Within six months, I came soaring back and so did the business.
 So much so that I re-engaged the large consulting firm that had offered $5M to buy the business just 18 months earlier.
-After some initial due diligence, they said they were no longer were interested.
-They turned us down.
+After some initial due diligence, they said they were no longer interested.
+They turned me down.
 I was shell shocked.
 How could I have lost a $5M deal that I had in hand just 18 months earlier?

 It’s then that I realized that while I had optimized myself after hitting bottom, I had not done so in some key areas in the business.
 I went to work creating more scale in the business, by investing more time and energy in my team’s growth and helping them lead more effectively.
 We systematized and documented everything in the business, all while I took more time to recharge more frequently and spend more time with my family.